lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 We propose to rework the Validators Exit Bus Oracle ("VEBO-7002") across its on-chain and off-chain parts.

-**On-chain**, we add a **FIFO queue** to the VEBO that stores withdrawal request intentions (partial and full) submitted by the Oracle report, together with a **permissionless handle** that anyone can call to execute queued intentions one by one, turning each into an actual EIP-7002 withdrawal request submitted to the predeploy.
+**On-chain**, we add a **FIFO queue** to the VEBO that stores withdrawal request intentions (partial and full) submitted by the Oracle report.
+Anyone can call a public function to process queued requests in order and send them to the EIP-7002 predeploy.
 An `enablePartialWithdrawals` / `disablePartialWithdrawals` switch lets the protocol turn partial withdrawals off, reverting to FWR-only operation (that could be fulfilled through a Validator Ejector) under extreme EIP-7002 fee conditions.

 **Off-chain**, we rework the exit-ordering logic so it selects both which validators to exit and the withdrawal amount per validator.
 This adds support for **partial withdrawal requests** — preferring PWRs against `0x02` validators and falling back to FWRs where PWRs are not applicable — and for **Active Rebalancing**: additional, rate-limited exits against CMv2 operators whose `currentStake` exceeds their `targetStake`, moving the module toward its target distribution.